rposhala/Recommender-System-on-MovieLens-dataset/README.md

 array([0.6287119, 0.5161964, 0.8921049, ..., 0.6535648, 0.577208 ,
        0.6869574], dtype=float32)
 ````
-These predicted psuedo-ratings of the user for the unseen movies are sorted with highest ratings in the first and these labels are inverse transformed to get desired number of Movie names.
+These predicted pseudo-ratings of the user for the unseen movies are sorted with highest ratings in the first and these labels are inverse transformed to get desired number of Movie names.

 **Movie Recommendations using Softmax Deep Neural Network given user id as input:**